 I had 20 days to visit Europe, and instead of visiting all the capitals, I decided to make a short circuit.
 I spent 9 nights in London, exploring the city and its surroundings.
 And in such short time I felt in love with the city.
 London is much more than red double-decker buses and the Big Ben.
 English streets have a romantic feeling, even more than Paris I believe.
 At times you might feel that you are walking in an ancient medieval town with castles and walls and other times you see a completely modern city with skyscrapers.
 It is a multicultural city with activities for everyone and so much culture and history.
 In London you can find the best museums in the world, fashion, music, gastronomy, architecture, literature, and more.
 London is a unique city.

-The important thing about this trip was that I did it alone.
+The important thing about this trip was that I did by myself.
 It was where I needed to be.
-Yes I was single and I was traveling alone and I was ok.
-This trip helped me finally let go a past relationship.
+Yes I was traveling alone and that was okay.

 I worked and saved money to do what I liked, and what I like is to travel.
 There was no reason to wait for anything or anybody.
 To travel alone is to love yourself, to treat yourself and to trust in yourself.
 Traveling solo does not mean that you are going to be alone, since you’ll be much more willing to meet new people than if you actually travel with someone.

-Don’t wait anything or anyone.
+Don’t wait for anyone or anything.
 Travel.
 Travel when you want, how you want and with whoever you want to.
 Don’t miss great opportunities because of your insecurities.
 And always remember this quote because although it sounds cheesy and cliche I swear it is real: “life begins out of your comfort zone”

-You might also like: Tips for planning your first trip to Europe
+You might also like: 10 Tips for women traveling alone for the first time